It's not up to Jason Kenney's staff to decide who's a journalist -- except when it is

 Now, it would seem, the United Conservative Party government, having been bitten by Progress Alberta, has adopted the same policy.

-The problem is that no grownups are taking responsibility for deciding the reasonable question of who in fact has a legitimate journalistic reason to attend government media events.
+The problem is that no grown-ups are taking responsibility for deciding the reasonable question of who in fact has a legitimate journalistic reason to attend government media events.

 This doesn't work because, practically speaking, especially when news conferences are taking place inside the building, it means any independent journalist will have trouble doing her job because deciding who has access falls to the legislature's security staff, which is not equipped to separate journalistic wheat from chaff.

-This presumably suits the Gallery.
+This presumably suits the gallery.
 Nowadays it's a small private club made up mostly of remnants of the once powerful legacy media.
 It jealously guards its access to perks that go with membership, among them, hassle-free access to politicians and subsidized office space inside the best address in the city of Edmonton.

-This can't go on forever, though, and it's said here that eventually the speaker's office is going to have to fix it, whether it likes it or not.
+This can't go on forever, though, and it's said here that eventually the Speaker's office is going to have to fix it, whether it likes it or not.

 In the mean time, it makes for occasional bouts of entertainment and opportunities to point out UCP inconsistencies.